Cher: 2002–2015: Farewell tours, musical film comeback and return to dance-pop

-Cher returned to film in Burlesque (2010)—her first musical since Good Times (1967)—playing an intimidating nightclub owner who mentors an aspiring performer (Christina Aguilera).
-Initially met with mixed reviews and modest box office results, the film was later reassessed; Entertainment Weekly called it "a campy, niche classic [that] inspired everything, from drag queen revues to viral internet moments".
-Her ballad "You Haven't Seen the Last of Me", from the soundtrack, topped the Billboard Dance Club Songs chart in January 2011, making her the only artist with Billboard number-one singles in six consecutive decades (1960s–2010s).
 After voicing Janet the Lioness in Zookeeper (2011), she produced the documentary Dear Mom, Love Cher (2013).
 It follows her efforts to support her mother Georgia Holt's dream of becoming a singer, culminating in the release of Holt's debut album at age 87.

 Closer to the Truth (2013), Cher's first studio album since 2001's Living Proof, debuted at number three on the Billboard 200—her highest position on that chart to date—and reached the top 10 in Canada, Germany, Scotland and the UK.
 The Boston Globe wrote that "Cher's 'Goddess of Pop' sash remains in little danger of undue snatching; at 67, she sounds more convincing than J-Lo or Madonna reporting from 'the club'".
 She premiered the lead single "Woman's World" during the season four finale of The Voice—her first live TV performance in over a decade—and returned in season five as team adviser to judge Blake Shelton.

 In June 2013, Cher headlined the annual Dance on the Pier benefit, celebrating LGBTQ Pride Day, achieving the event's first full-capacity crowd in five years.
 She embarked on the Dressed to Kill Tour in March 2014, over a decade after announcing her "farewell tour", joking during shows that this would be her last farewell tour while crossing fingers.
 The tour's first leg, comprising 49 sold-out shows in North America, grossed $54.9 million.
 Later that year, she canceled all remaining dates due to a kidney infection.
-Cher collaborated with American hip hop group Wu-Tang Clan on their 2015 album Once Upon a Time in Shaolin, credited under her 1964 alias, Bonnie Jo Mason.
+Cher collaborated with American hip-hop group Wu-Tang Clan on their 2015 album Once Upon a Time in Shaolin, credited under her 1964 alias, Bonnie Jo Mason.
 The album, produced as a single copy and sold via online auction, became the most expensive album ever sold.